SuditiShyamsunder/DATA310/Project3.md

 ![](3d2.png)

 Again, it appears that the model underpredicted more in areas that were more urban.

 ### Comparing the 2 models

 The graphs of the diff_sums for the two models look pretty similar, which shows that they have similar accuracy levels.
-It looks like the linear regression model had more areas of green, and the random forest had more white, pink, and yellow regions.
-The more negative the value, the more the model underpredicted in that region, and the closer to 0, the more accurate the model is at predicting for that region.
+The actual population was 4513379, and the linear regression model predicted it to be 4514378 while the random forest predicted it to be 4460093.